 Be aware that there are many factors that go into the calculation of nursing home abuse and neglect settlements.
 No two cases are exactly alike.
 You can learn about the potential value of your case during a consultation with our experienced Atlanta lawyers.

-How Do You Prove Nursing Home Neglect With Your Lawyer?
+How to prove Nursing Home Neglect With Your Lawyer

 If you are suing a nursing home for neglect, you will need to prove several elements.
 Those elements include that the nursing home’s owner or employees breached a duty of care owed to your loved one, that your loved one suffered harm due to this breach, and that the nursing home owner's or employee’s conduct caused the harm.